Department of Medicine Mentoring for Medical Students | NYU Langone Health

 Internationally renowned rheumatologist Ira Goldstein, MD, served as an NYU Grossman School of Medicine faculty member in the 1970s and 1980s.
 Dr. Goldstein made important discoveries regarding how the body responds to inflammation and was the first to identify the connective tissue disorder systemic lupus erythematosus.

-Firm chiefs: Susan M. Talbot, MD, and Sabrina E. Felson, MD
+Firm Chiefs: Susan M. Talbot, MD, and Sabrina E. Felson, MD

 Linda Laubenstein Firm